zedeus/nitter/README.md

 ## Installation

+To compile Nitter you need a Nim installation, see here for details: https://nim-lang.org/install.html You also need to install `libsass` to compile the scss files.
-You need to install nim on your system: https://nim-lang.org/install.html It is possible to install nim system wide or in the user directory you create below.
+It is possible to install Nim system-wide or in the user directory you create below.

 ```bash
 # useradd -m nitter